-Panel Member #4 The degree of consensus was moderate to low.
+Panel Member #4 degree of consensus was moderate to low.

-Panel Member #6 Correlation between AMI RSRRs and Star-Rating readmissions scores was -0.413, indicating hospitals with lower readmission rates were more likely to have higher Star-Rating readmission scores as expected.
-The correlation between AMI RSRRs and the Overall Star-Rating summary score was -0.266, which suggests that hospitals with lower AMI RSRRs are only slightly more likely to have higher Star-Rating summary scores as expected.
+Panel Member #5 The measure has been widely used by many researchers in published articles.
+Panel Member #6 Correlation between AMI RSRRs and Star-Rating readmissions score was -0.564, indicating hospitals with lower readmission rates were more likely to have higher Star-Rating readmission scores as expected.
+The correlation between AMI RSRRs and the Overall Star-Rating summary score was -0.381, which suggests that hospitals with lower AMI RSRRs are only slightly more likely to have higher StarRating summary scores as expected.
 The correlation of the latter was hypothesized to be lower at the Overall Star Rating is influenced by many other measures.
-The correlation between RSRRs and EDAC scores was 0.425, which suggests that hospitals with lower RSRRs are somewhat more likely to have lower EDAC scores as expected.
+The correlation between RSRRs and EDAC scores was 0.625, which suggests that hospitals with lower RSRRs are more likely to have lower EDAC scores as expected.

-The performance of the administrative and medical record models was not reported (unlike for HF where the results were very positive).
+The performance of the administrative and medical record models were not reported (unlike for HF where the results were very positive).